 2012 – The College of Law breaks ground on what becomes a $28 million expansion and renovation project.

-2013 – The College of Law receives the largest capital gift in its history – $7.5 million from the Hazel Ruby McQuain Charitable Trust.
+2013 – The College of Law receives the largest capital gift in its history as part of the State of Minds campaign: $7.5 million from the Hazel Ruby McQuain Charitable Trust.

 2014 – Dean McConnell is appointed WVU Provost and Vice President of Academic